Pasifika-Web3-Tech-Hub/constitution/README.md

 - Physical goods tracked by dynamic NFTs that reflect location, condition, and ownership
 - Digital goods and services managed as dynamic NFTs with usage rights and conditions
 - Agricultural produce represented by dynamic NFTs that update with harvest status and freshness data
-- AI agents (aligned with TachyonX framework) facilitate automated market making and intent execution
+- AI agents (aligned with  framework) facilitate automated market making and intent execution
 - Providers set base pricing with DAO guidelines
 - Consumers pay in PASIFIKA tokens for all marketplace transactions
 - Chainlink Oracle ensures accurate price feeds and updates dynamic NFT states